| Did

 uprooted.
 A verbal command was not sufficient in producing the

+desired effect.
 All his marriages were dictated by

 considerations of kindliness, cementing the bonds of friendship